There are moments in life that don’t feel dramatic on the outside…

 My family and both of my brothers' families.

-I have the best memories of that dinner that included a turkey, ham, mashed potatoes, gravy and stuffing. the whole setup made even the best dining hall
+I have the best memories of that dinner, which included a turkey, ham, mashed potatoes, gravy, and stuffing.
+The whole setup made even the best dining hall

 But that was her love language.
-Her mom would spend hours upon hours of time developing meals for their family.
+She and her mom would spend hours upon hours developing meals for their family.
 This was passed on to us.

 She did it well and outshone herself every year.

-My dad built furniture with his oun hands out in the garage, that made into his personal woodshop.
+My dad built furniture with his own hands out in the garage, which he made into his personal woodshop.

-rip those pieces of plywood that were too hard to do by himself.
+rip those pieces of plywood that were too hard for him to do by himself.

 There were tools and other things in the garage that I wanted to keep because they mean so much to me.